 The ‘hero’ is then rewarded by leading the celebratory Shinkali dance, which follows with the slaughtering of innocent animals.

-The Animal Recovery Mission will continue investigations in this country and work with the Government and people to retract their use of animals in their traditions and ceremonies until we see the end of these violent acts.
+The Animal Recovery Mission has continued to attend and execute multiple investigations every year in Nepal, and work with the Government and people to retract their use of animals in their traditions and ceremonies until we see the end of these violent acts.